Vaishali Assembly constituency

 Vaishali Assembly constituency is an assembly constituency in Vaishali district in the Indian state of Bihar.
+It was established in 1967.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 125 Vaishali Assembly constituency is composed of the following: Vaishali, Paterhi Belsar and Goraul community development blocks.

 Vaishali Assembly constituency is part of No. 16 Vaishali (Lok Sabha constituency).